 Slide 7: Impact of Islamophobia on Muslim Students and Their Families

 This section examines the impact of Islamophobia on Muslim students and their families.

 While anti-Muslim sentiment increased after 9/11, it has risen even more dramatically in the last few years.
 According to a 2019 YouGov poll, only 15% of Americans have a favorable view of Islam, while 37% have an unfavorable view.
 56% are “very concerned” or “fairly concerned” about a possible rise of extremism in Islam.[iv]

 A 2017 Pew summary of reports found that 41% of Americans believe that Islam encourages violence more than other faiths and that 50% of Americans believe Islam is not part of mainstream American society.[v]

 Slide 9: Impact of Islamophobia

-According to a 2021 UC Berkeley report, 95% of Muslim Americans believe that Islamophobia is a problem in the United States.
+According to a 2021 UC Berkeley report, 95% of Muslim Americans believe that Islamophobia is a problem in the United States and 94% reported that Islamophobia affects their emotional and mental well-being.
 Over two-thirds (68%) of those surveyed reported that they have personally experienced Islamophobia in their lifetimes.
-Among them, 76% responded that they experienced Islamophobia recently in the last twelve months.
+Among them, 76% reported that they experienced Islamophobia recently.
 The report showed higher rates of personal experience with Islamophobia for American-born Muslims (82% compared to 58% of foreign-born participants), young adults (81% of respondents ages 18–29), and women (77% compared to 57% of men).
-94% of participants reported that Islamophobia affects their emotional and mental well-being.
-Additionally, most survey participants (88.2%) censor their speech or actions out of fear of how people might respond or react to them.[vi]
+Additionally, most survey participants (88%) censor their speech or actions out of fear of how people might respond or react to them.[vi]

 Slide 10: Discrimination Against Muslims